-[NTLOSTDATA]
+NTLOSTDATA

 The trace event was lost because the shared memory buffers were full.
 This can occur if the user daemon cannot empty the shared memory buffer quickly enough.
 Increase the priority of the user daemon and/or schedule it on a CPU with less activity.
-Additionally, the size of the shared memory buffers can be increased using the --num\bufs and --buflen options to ntraceud, the User Event Buffer settings on the User Trace tab of the Daemon Definition dialog in ntrace tool, or the ntc\num\buffers and ntc\buffer\length fields of the ntconfig\t configuration buffer passed to trace\begin.
+Additionally, the size of the shared memory buffers can be increased using the --num\bufs and --buflen options to ntraceud, the User Event Buffer settings on the User Trace tab of the Daemon Definition dialog in ntrace tool, or the number of buffers or buffer length can be adjusted as part of thetrace begin or Trace.begin calls.

-- trace flush()
+- trace\flush(), Trace.flush()

-- trace\trigger()
+- trace\trigger(), Trace.trigger()

-- trace enable()
+- trace\enable(), Trace.enable()

-- trace enable range()
+- trace\enable\range()

-- trace enable all()
+- trace\enable\all()

-- trace\disable()
+- trace\disable(), Trace.disable()

-- trace disable range()
+- trace\disable\range()

-- trace disable all()
+- trace\disable\all()